siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/HPQualityCenter/usage.md

 * The domain in which the HP Quality Center project is saved, which is defined in the **Domain** field.
 * The name of the HP Quality Center project, which is defined in the **Project** field.

-Ensure that the HP Quality Center client files are located on the same system that the UrbanCode Deploy agent is installed on.
+Ensure that the HP Quality Center client files are located on the same system that the DevOps Deploy agent is installed on.

 ### Register an Agent with HP ALM